Mike-and-Anthony/can-of-books-frontend/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: -->

-04-25-2020 5:30pm - Application now has a fully-functional login button modal.
+04-25-2020 5:30 pm - Application now has a fully-functional login button modal.

+04-25-2020 7:00 pm - Team agremment and collaboration added as well as trello, netlify and github link for proof of progress

 ## Estimates
 Name of feature: Login Form